 Single Transferable Vote (STV) is an electoral system that aims to offer proportional representation, for elections with multiple seats.

-“Traditional” voting systems allow each voter to cast only one vote (first past the post voting), or to pick up to candidates for seats (plurality block voting), and elect winners by counting which candidate(s) have the most votes.
+“Traditional” voting systems allow each voter to cast only one vote (first past the post voting), or to pick up to nn candidates for nn seats (plurality block voting), and elect winners by counting which candidate(s) have the most votes.
 While these systems are simple to count and verify – the score for each candidate is simply the number of votes attributed to them – they suffer from a “winner takes all” effect which leads to non-proportionality of the representation.

 Besides, a large amount of votes are usually wasted.

-- Indeed, voting for one’s favorite candidate is a lost vote if this candidate lost with a high margin.
+• Indeed, voting for one’s favorite candidate is a lost vote if this candidate lost with a high margin.
 It would have been more efficient to vote for one’s second favorite candidate instead if this candidate was on the edge of winning.

-- Likewise, voting for a very popular candidate that won by a large margin is an excess vote, and also inefficient.
+• Likewise, voting for a very popular candidate that won by a large margin is an excess vote, and also inefficient.
 If the voter already knew that their favorite candidate was winning, they could have voted for their next preference instead to make sure they were elected as well.

 In contrast, Single Transferable Vote gives each voter one vote, but asks them to rank the candidates.
 The counting process starts by attributing one vote per ballot to the preferred candidate (like for traditional systems), but then gives the opportunity to transfer the vote to the next candidate(s) in the ranking, if that vote was wasteful.